Finance calculators

 Tips to Lower Your Gas Costs

-• Use cruise control on the highway to maintain a steady speed.
+• Drive at steady speeds.
+Use cruise control on the highway to maintain a consistent pace.

 How does the calculator figure out the distance between two cities?

 The calculator uses a built-in database of approximate driving distances between major U.S. and Canadian cities.
-When you pick an origin and destination, it looks up the distance in miles between those two places.
-If you need an exact distance, switch to Manual Distance mode and type in the number yourself.
+When you type in an origin and destination, it looks up the distance in this database.
+These are estimates based on typical driving routes, not exact GPS directions.
+For a more precise number, you can switch to Manual Distance mode and type in the exact mileage from a mapping app.

-The calculator multiplies the total gallons of gas needed by 19.6 pounds, which is the approximate amount of CO₂ produced by burning one gallon of gasoline.
-If you are using kilometers and liters, the result is shown in kilograms instead of pounds.
+The calculator multiplies the total gallons of gas needed by 19.6 pounds.
+That is because burning one gallon of gasoline releases about 19.6 pounds of carbon dioxide (CO₂) into the air.
+If you are using kilometers, the result is shown in kilograms instead of pounds.

 What does tank fills needed mean?